 Succession planning is the process of identifying and developing talent to transition into future leadership roles.
 SIGMA’s six-step succession process provides organizations with a thorough approach to planning, including a process for supporting the continued development of potential candidates for critical roles.
 In particular, candidate development requires ongoing attention; thus, the second year of our succession process focuses on providing talent with practical, comprehensive feedback about their performance so that they have all the information they need to continue growing their skills and remain on track with development plans.
 Here, we describe how to use 360 degree assessments for succession.
 In particular, we’ll look at how SIGMARadius can be leveraged to make the most of feedback during the succession planning process.

-SIGMARadius is a 360 degree feedback assessment that includes performance ratings from superiors, colleagues, direct/indirect reports, and the succession candidates themselves.
+SIGMARadius is a 360 degree succession assessment that includes performance ratings from superiors, colleagues, direct/indirect reports, and the succession candidates themselves.
 Together, these perspectives provide a multi-faceted and holistic overview of each candidate’s performance.
-In addition to numeric ratings, candidates also receive narrative comments referencing specific on-the-job behaviors.
+In addition to numeric ratings, succession candidates also receive narrative comments referencing specific on-the-job behaviors.
 This allows candidates to better understand their leadership behavior, capitalize on strengths, and invest in development opportunities.
-Capitalizing on 360 degree assessments for succession planning is one of the prime benefits of tests like SIGMARadius.
+Capitalizing on a 360 degree succession planning assessment is one of the prime benefits of tests like SIGMARadius.

 Throughout the initial stages of the succession planning process, SIGMA recommends using the Leadership Skills Profile – Revised (LSP-R).
 The LSP-R is a self-assessment tool that measures 50 leadership competencies associated with leader success.
 Leaders can use these competencies to build success profiles for their role, and results can be used to nominate potential succession candidates and create individual talent development plans.
 The LSP-R has many uses in the succession planning process, SIGMARadius complements it by bringing a variety of perspectives to the assessment and development processes.
 SIGMARadius and the LSP-R both use SIGMA’s leadership competency model, which means that feedback collected by SIGMARadius can be mapped directly onto development goals.
 This allows candidates to see their improvements more clearly and make informed decisions about adjusting their development plans.

 Most organizations begin the process of checking in on development progress in their second year of succession planning.
-At this time, SIGMARadius can be used to facilitate the following key processes:
+SIGMARadius can be used to facilitate the following key processes:

 - Gaining multiple perspectives